 The initial designs were released for public feedback in May 2019.
 Response to the designs was overwhelmingly positive.
-Public consultation on the development is now open, with submissions closing on 18 February 2020.
-More details on how to make a submission are below.
+Public consultation on the development below again took place in February 2020, with Ministerial Infrastructure Designation approved 27 March 2020.

 A. Yalingbila Bibula has the potential to increase tourism to the Mulumba area.
 However, tourism growth will be gradual as Minjerribah grows in profile and capacity.
 The Yalingbila season is during the low tourism period, so there is capacity for more visitors during this time.